 Be Prepared: I wasn’t a Scout and Scout leader all those years for nothing, so in advance of our time together I’ll see to it that you have the information you need to be prepared to get the most out of the Adirondacks.
 We’ll prepare for the weather and the expectations of each individual participant.
 But, here’s your homework.
 In advance of your travel to the Adirondack plan on communicating with me to let me know what camera gear you’ll be working with and what you are expecting to get out of this workshop.
 Toward that end, make certain you are familiar with your camera and other gear.
 In case something comes up that you are not familiar with, don’t forget to bring your camera’s operator’s manual.

 Transportation: Once we all get together in Long Lake, the keyword will be “Carpool.”
 While most venues won’t be all that far away from our lodging, parking is often at a premium so most often we’ll carpool.
 Some venues may take an hour or more to arrive at, but I promise, all are worth the effort.

-Image review: Many participants in my workshops and tours consider our daily image review sessions to be one of the highlights of our time together.
+Image review: Many participants in my workshops consider our daily image review sessions to be one of the highlights of our time together.
 It’s an opportunity to revel in our successes, learn from the success of others and identify things we’d like to do differently in anticipation of our next shoot.